 505a, Courtesy Reply Mail (CRM)

-Business Reply Mail (BRM) service enables a permit holder to receive First-Class Mail and Priority Mail back from customers and pay postage and a per piece fee for only the pieces returned.
+Business Reply Mail (BRM) service enables a permit holder to receive back from customers First-Class Mail, USPS Ground Advantage — Retail, and Priority Mail and pay postage and a per piece fee for only the pieces returned.
 BRM cards, envelopes, self-mailers, flats, cartons, and labels may be distributed by a BRM permit holder in any quantity for return to any Post Office in the United States and its territories and possessions, including military Post Offices overseas.
 The BRM permit holder guarantees payment of the applicable fees and First-Class Mail or Priority Mail postage plus a per piece charge for pieces returned by the USPS (see payment options below).

 When designing a BRM mailpiece or label, mailers must consult with their local Post Office.
-The piece must conform to a specific format to qualify as BRM, including a unique ZIP+4 Code, or equivalent Intelligent Mail or POSTNET barcodes assigned by the USPS.
+The piece must conform to a specific format to qualify as BRM, including a unique ZIP+4 Code, or equivalent Intelligent Mail barcode assigned by the USPS.
 Proofs for regular BRM should be approved by the USPS before printing.
 Proofs for Qualified Business Reply Mail (QBRM) must be approved by the USPS and must bear an Intelligent Mail barcode (IMb).
-On page two is a layout example for a BRM envelope.
+On page three is a layout example for a BRM envelope.
 For reusable envelopes using BRM with two-way indicia, see 601.6.5.4 for requirements.

 BRM pieces distributed in automation mailings are required to meet the standards in 201.3.0.
-BRM templates are available on the Postal Explorer Web site at pe.usps.com by selecting “Mailpiece Design” in the left frame.
+BRM templates are available on the Postal Explorer Web site at pe.usps.com by selecting “Mailpiece Design” under the “Business Solutions” in the top frame.

 Payment Options (505.1.0)